equalitie/ouinet/README.md

     ouinet = new Ouinet(this, config);
     ouinet.start();

-From now on all of the app's HTTP communication will be handled by Ouinet.
+From now on, all of the app's HTTP communication will be handled by Ouinet.

-Please note that if you plan to use a directary for Ouinet's static cache in your application (by using `ConfigBuilder`'s `setCacheStaticPath()` and `setCacheStaticContentPath()`), then besides the permissions declared by the library in its manifest, your app will need the `READ_EXTERNAL_STORAGE`
+Please note that if you plan to use a directory for Ouinet's static cache in your application (by using `ConfigBuilder`'s `setCacheStaticPath()` and `setCacheStaticContentPath()`), then besides the permissions declared by the library in its manifest, your app will need the `READ_EXTERNAL_STORAGE`